Rhesus Macaque, Macaca mulatta

 Rhesus macaques are highly adaptable to coexisting alongside humans, which is most commonly seen in India, where the monkeys are considered to be sacred creatures and are left undisturbed.

-While they are predominantly quadrupedal (that is, they walk on all fours), they can be both arboreal and terrestrial, depending on the habitat in which they are located.
+While they are predominantly quadrupedal (that is, they walk on all fours), they can be both arboreal (tree-dwelling) and terrestrial (ground-dwelling), depending on the habitat in which they are located.